UCSD-RHC-Lab/GARRY/README.md

   <img src="Screenshots/Pos_Feedback.jpg" alt="Example Positive Session" />
 </p>

-The custom thermometer widget which converts the future values into percentages which are displayed as the height of the liquid in the thermometer, a space where text feedback is displayed based on the value of the current converted iA2, and the continuous linechart at the bottom of the page which displays each future on the chart with a horizontal indicator at the goal value (A perfect 100% step) for the entire session.
+The custom thermometer widget that converts the iA2 values from the dataset into percentages are displayed as the height of the liquid in the thermometer.
+Following is a space where text feedback is displayed based on the value of the currently converted iA2, and the continuous line chart at the bottom of the page which displays each percentage on the chart with a horizontal indicator at the goal value (A perfect 100% step) for the entire session.
 There is also point counter at the top right of the screen that displays scores based on the feedback parameters.